 And I deliver: Six years of superior-rated performance in network design and administration.

 Cover letters should be free of errors, so thoroughly proofread them before sending.
 If proofreading is not your strong suit, get help from someone with meticulous proofreading skills.
-If you're customizing a cover letter that you use for many positions, remove any placeholders; this will prevent embarrassing errors such as "I would be delighted to be your next
+If you're customizing a cover letter that you use for many positions, remove any placeholders; this will prevent embarrassing errors such as "I would be delighted to be your next ."
+And one last tip: whatever you do, please spell the hiring manager's name correctly.

 Following cover letter etiquette can be time intensive, but the reward is worth it: More calls for interviews and a greater chance of securing a new position.